 • Educate parents and their teenagers about the risks involved with drinking and driving.

-• Encourage parents to create a “contract” between parents and their teenager regarding the “rules of the road” and how they pledge to follow them if they want to continue to have driving privileges.
+• Encourage parents to create a “contract” with their teenager regarding the “rules of the road” and how they pledge to follow them if they want to continue to have driving privileges.

 • Remind parents that even though their children are older, they still continue to learn by example.
 Displaying safe driving habits will teach the teen what is acceptable.